Tsakani Shiviti: Political career

 After her graduation, Shiviti served on the boards of the Small Enterprise Finance Agency and Small Enterprise Development Agency.
 On 1 July 2023, she was elected as deputy secretary-general of the African National Congress (ANC) Youth League, deputising secretary-general Mntuwoxolo Ngudle; at the same elective conference, Olga Seate was elected to the newly created position of second deputy secretary-general.

 In the May 2024 general election, Shiviti was elected to represent the ANC in the National Assembly of South Africa.
 She sits in the Portfolio Committee on Science, Technology and Innovation, which, during its first meeting on 10 July 2024, unanimously elected her as its chairperson.
 In that capacity, in November 2024, she expressed concern about the pace of South Africa's transition to electric vehicles, arguing that the market-wide transition should be preceded by a smaller pilot programme in government in order to avoid "real market disruption".
-Later the same month the SABC quoted her encouraging attendees at a political rally in Mbombela to reclaim foreign-owned spaza shops.
+Later the same month the SABC quoted her encouraging the youth at a political rally in Mbombela to participate in the economy and to reclaim the spaza shop sector.

+She resigned in February 2026 and was replaced by Zama Khanyase.